 There are many reasons where your doctor may recommend TVS.
 Some of them are-

-- Infertility work up as baseline scan to know about any pathology in the uterus, ovaries, tubes
+- ● Infertility works up as a baseline scan to know about any pathology in the uterus, ovaries, tubes.

 Why is TAS done in infertility patients?

 TAS may be done for the following reasons:

 - ● Wherever IUI is done guided by USG

 - ● When there is a mock-et to check the passage of uterus for the final placement of embryos at the time for embryo transfer

 - ● Wherever any injection like endokrin are given to increase the thickness of endometrial lining guided by USG

 - ● The embryo transfers are done indeed TAS scan with a bladder full.

 There is no fasting required before performing TVS and the woman is required to just empty her bladder before the scan.